-Every week, through play, through words, through song, the feelings were heard, and things began to change.
-Jose’s mother’s somber presence became an articulated voice, with clear maternal authority.
-“In this family, we do not hit.
+Every week, through play, words, and songs, feelings were expressed and heard.
+Things began to change.
+Jose’s mother’s somber and withdrawn presence became an articulated and authoritative voice, “In this family, we do not hit.
 Hitting hurts very much.
 We can have angry feelings because daddy is not here, but we cannot use our feelings to hurt anybody.”

-Then, one Monday afternoon, Jose’s mother called Silvia.
-“Jose did an incredible thing.
-Yesterday, we went to see his father.
+One Monday afternoon, Jose’s mother called Sylvia to share some good news.
+“Jose did an incredible thing,” she said.
+“Yesterday, we went to see his father.
 He looked at his daddy, grabbed his face and said: ‘This is not right; you are a bad daddy.
 You left us alone.
 I do not like you.
-I am angry with you.
-I love you.’
-Jose’s father hugged him and cried and said, 'You are right.
+I am angry with you.’
+Jose’s father hugged him and cried and said, “You are right.
 I am so sorry.
-I love you so.'”
-When Jose and his mother left, for the first time in many months, Jose did not get sick – no vomiting, no fever.
+I love you so.”
+And when Jose and his mother left, for the first time in many months, Jose did not get sick – no vomiting, no fever.

 And that week, when Sylvia came to play, Jose smiled and handed her his special, fat little man with the big mouth in his belly.
 “Here Sylvia, this is for your box of toys.
 Other kids may use him.
 I do not need him anymore.